onecloudemoji/onecloudemoji.github.io/_posts/2025-05-08-transformers.md

 As we can see, shat has been broken up!
 This is because shat is not in its vocab, so it is being split up into "sub word units".

+What else is cool though is we can see my and cat, as well as cat and my are linked in heads 0 and 1 respectively.
+It is working!

-Let us change shat to shit, and see what happens!
+Let us change shat to shit, and see what happens, since I have a feeling (well given I am writing this after conducting the experiment so I know) that shit should be in the list.

 ![shit](/assets/images/transformers/shit.png)

 Check it out, theres a corrolation between cat and shit on head 1!
 And shit and on on head 3!
+Neat.

 This concludes our cursory look into what a transformer is, and is another post Ive been meaning to make since like last October.
 I am getting better at scrubbing things off the to do list; I finally bought that nice new drill last night I have been meaning to get for ages.